MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vmbuskernelmodeclientlibapi/nc-vmbuskernelmodeclientlibapi-fn_vmb_channel_cleanup.md

 ## -parameters

-### -param ParentDeviceObject

-A pointer to the parent device.

-### -param IsServer

-Whether the new channel is a server endpoint.

 ### -param Channel

-A pointer to an allocated channel.
+The channel to clean up.

 ## -returns

-Returns STATUS_SUCCESS if the operation succeeds, or an appropriate NTSTATUS error code otherwise.
+This function does not return a value.

 ## -remarks

-The
-channel may be further initialized using the VMBus channel initialization routines before it is enabled by using the  <a href="https://msdn.microsoft.com/A0256B3F-C35C-45AB-A825-0A82189F08DC">VmbChannelEnable</a> function.
-The channel must be freed by using the <a href="https://msdn.microsoft.com/E079527D-1687-4A12-B86E-96C89CE458CE">VmbChannelCleanup</a> function.
+If the channel was allocated by <a href="https://msdn.microsoft.com/97169CF5-566E-4EF6-88AD-7B68E9FE46EC">VmbChannelAllocate</a>, <b>VmbChannelCleanup</b> also releases the channel.

+Before you call this function, the channel must be disabled.

 > [!IMPORTANT]
 > This function is called through the VMBus Kernel Mode Client Library (KMCL) interface, provided by the Vmbkmcl.sys bus driver.